MohammadAbbasKhan/GrowAnimationOnListviewItems/README.md

 1)set the firstLoad=true which is the value by default and changes to false when any  button is clicked and then we initiate the shrinking animation

-2)Fire an intent to initiate the second activity
+2)Fire an intent to initiate the SecondActivity.java Activity

+PS:This sample was created using Android Studio